The Aviation page

 doing anything else.

-I've been flying since 1983.
+flying since 1983.
 I

 started my first job as a flying instructor on the Gold Coast,